-Introduction 5
+Introduction .
+4

-What is a DRO and How Does It Work?
-6
+What is a DRO and How Does It Work? .
+5

-Why They Are Used?
+Why They Are Used? .
+7

+How and Where They Are Used? .
 8

-How and Where They Are Used?
-9

-FYI: How Machine Tool Errors Occur 12
+FYI: How Machine Tool Errors Occur 11

+Precision Glass Scales 12

-The Economics of Readout Systems 14
+The Economics of Readout Systems 13

-Glossary 16
+Glossary 15

-Test Your Knowledge 19
+Test Your Knowledge 18

-Application For Recognition of Completion 22

-Acu-Rite Companies Inc. is a leading supplier of digital readout systems, precision glass scales and control systems throughout the world.
-Acu-Rite Companies Inc. has developed a distribution network that is second to none with corporate offices headquartered in Jamestown, NY along with sales and marketing offices in Los Angeles, CA, France, Germany, Great Britain, Italy, China and Taiwan.
+HEIDENHAIN CORPORATION is a leading supplier of digital readout systems, providing the ACU-RITE brand of readouts, precision glass scales and control systems throughout the world.
+ACU-RITE has developed a distribution network that is second to none.
+Our corporate office is headquartered in Schaumburg, IL.